Llama-Mimi: Exploring the Limits of Flattened Speech Language Modeling: Introduction

 \section{Introduction}

-Speech Language Models (SLMs) approach speech generation as a language modeling task by first converting waveforms into sequences of discrete tokens and then predicting these tokens autoregressively~\cite{lakhotia-etal-2021-generative,borsos2023audiolm,hassid2023textually}.
-Early work established the feasibility of modeling speech with discrete tokens~\cite{lakhotia-etal-2021-generative}, and later advances improved audio quality and long-term consistency through hierarchical tokenization strategies~\cite{borsos2023audiolm}.
+Speech Language Models (SpeechLMs) formulate speech processing as a language modeling problem by converting waveforms into sequences of discrete tokens and modeling them autoregressively~\cite{lakhotia-etal-2021-generative,borsos2023audiolm}.
+This paradigm enables a single model to handle diverse speech tasks, including synthesis, recognition, and dialogue~\cite{lakhotia-etal-2021-generative,borsos2023audiolm,hassid2023textually,zhang-etal-2023-speechgpt,maiti2024voxtlm}.

-These developments demonstrated the potential of speech language models, but often at the cost of increased architectural complexity, such as multi-stage pipelines and specialized tokenizers~\cite{arora2025landscapespokenlanguagemodels,defossez2024moshispeechtextfoundationmodel,chou2025flowslm}.
-For example, AudioLM~\cite{borsos2023audiolm} first generates semantic tokens using a single decoder, and then a cascade of models predicts the remaining acoustic tokens conditioned on these semantic tokens.
-In contrast, Moshi~\cite{defossez2024moshispeechtextfoundationmodel} employs an RQ-Transformer~\cite{lee2022rq-transformer} with a dual-transformer design: a backbone transformer models the temporal sequence across frames, while a depth transformer handles multiple tokens within each frame.
-Although effective, such designs complicate training and deployment, requiring careful hyperparameter tuning across multiple models.

-Unlike these complex pipelines, the natural language processing (NLP) community has demonstrated that large language models with a single Transformer decoder can achieve remarkable performance~\cite{radford2019language,brown2020gpt3,openai2024gpt4ocard} and have also provided valuable insights such as scaling laws and training stability~\cite{kaplan2020scalinglawsneurallanguage,wortsman2023smallscaleproxieslargescaletransformer}.
-These results motivate us to explore a simple, single-decoder approach for speech.

-In this work, we introduce Llama-Mimi, a speech language model built on a unified tokenizer~\cite{defossez2024moshispeechtextfoundationmodel}.
-By interleaving semantic and acoustic tokens in a single sequence, our model adopts a simple single-decoder Transformer architecture.
-We comprehensively assess our models across both acoustic and semantic dimensions using likelihood-based and generation-based methods.
-Through extensive evaluation, we demonstrate that Llama-Mimi achieves state-of-the-art performance in acoustic consistency and maintains high speaker similarity.
-We also highlight the trade-off between linguistic coherence and acoustic quality.
-We further introduce an LLM-as-a-Judge~\cite{zheng2023judgingllmasajudgemtbenchchatbot} based evaluation to assess the spoken content quality of generated outputs, providing a more reliable alternative to previously used perplexity-based methods.
+A central challenge in SpeechLM design is how to jointly model semantic and acoustic information within a unified framework.
+In practice, speech tokenizers based on Residual Vector Quantization (RVQ) produce multiple discrete tokens per time step, yielding inherently multi-level representations.
+To model this structure efficiently, most existing approaches adopt hierarchical architectures derived from the RQ-Transformer~\cite{lee2022rq-transformer,zhu2024GPST,yang2024uniaudio,defossez2024moshispeechtextfoundationmodel,csm2025sesame}.
+These designs separate temporal modeling across frames from depth-wise modeling within each frame, reducing the effective sequence length and improving computational efficiency.
+Hierarchical architectures have been successfully employed in models such as Moshi~\cite{defossez2024moshispeechtextfoundationmodel,labiausse2025hibiki}.